mwportfolio/ICT-Supplier-Analysis/README.md

 - Parquet, JSON, MongoDB
 - Flask, Bootstrap, d3

-The approach documented below is intended to align with the levels of the Data Value Pyramid (from the bottom moving upwards) as described in Russell Jurny's book: [Agile Data Science 2.0](http://shop.oreilly.com/product/0636920051619.do)
+The approach documented below is intended to align with the levels of the Data Value Pyramid (from the bottom moving upwards) as described in Russell Jurney's book: [Agile Data Science 2.0](http://shop.oreilly.com/product/0636920051619.do)

 ### Records